sinamiandashti/larakube/readme.md

 ```

 # Configuring Kubernetes' Laravel app.
 Deploying your app is based on Deployments.
-You create a deployment configuration for your Laravel app, NGINX and PHP-FPM, that all come into the same pod, to communicate easily between them - NGINX serves as a frontend proxy, PHP-FPM is your backend environment and your app lies in the last container.
+You create a deployment configuration for your Laravel app, NGINX and PHP-FPM with Supervisord, that all come into the same pod, to communicate easily between them - NGINX serves as a frontend proxy, PHP-FPM is your backend environment and your app lies in the last container.

-When scaling using an autoscaler (which is provided), they all 3 will scale and it will be easy to load balance between them.
+When scaling using an autoscaler (which is provided), they all 4 will scale and it will be easy to load balance between them.

 First of all, open the `kubernetes/app/deployment.yaml` and change the following:
 * `rennokki/lar8s:1.0.0` with your app's container build previously
 * `rennokki/lar8s-php-fpm:1.0.0` with your PHP-FPM container built previously
+* `rennokki/lar8s-supervisord:1.0.0` with your Supervisord container build previously
 * In the `resources` of each container, adapt your resources needs.

 Open `kubernetes/app/secrets.yaml` and, under the `data`, add your Laravel's .env variables.
 This will not operate by configuring your own `.env` file from `.env.example`, this is done by explicitly passing secrets.
 Make sure you encode your strings in Base64 before adding them to the YAML file.